Naihe0/EE443_final_project/README.md

 ```
 python3 detection/1_prepare_data_in_ultralytics_format.py
 ```
-After the script, your `ultralytics_data` folder should looke like this:
+After the script, the `ultralytics_data` folder should looke like this:
 ```
 ├── data
 ├── detection